redyjq/occam/README.md

 If you would like to use the Occam in a different way, run `rosrun occam read_images_opencv` (source file in `indigosdk-2.0.15/examples/read_images_opencv.cc`) and press 1 or 2 to browse the different options available.
 The other examples may also be useful.
 In order to record multiple types of data, say an OccamImage and an OccamPointCloud concurrently, for example, `indigosdk-2.0.15/examples/read_raw_images.cc` does this (also `src/read_pointcloud.cc`).

 ###Issues
-If you run into issues working with the API, contact Zach Vinegar (zzv2@cornell.edu), Daryl Sew (darylsew@gmail.com) and Xavier Delacour (xavier@occamvisiongroup.com), our Occam support contact.
+If you run into issues working with the API, contact Zach Vinegar (zzv2@cornell.edu), Daryl Sew (darylsew@gmail.com) or Xavier Delacour (xavier@occamvisiongroup.com), our Occam support contact.